Moshe Mano: Social and community activities

 From 1991 through the mid-2000s, during the period of the 1990s Post-Soviet aliyah, Moshe Mano collaborated with the EEF and sent Mano Maritime's passenger ships to bring over 120,000 immigrants to Israel from the former USSR.

 In 1995, Mano was awarded the title of honorary consul of Russia in Haifa and the north of Israel.

 In 1991 he established Radio 1 (later become Haifa Radio) the first local radio station in Israel, broadcasting to the North and throughout the Haifa region.
 In 2025, he joined as a senior partner to "Radio Kol Rega," a regional radio station, along with its founder, media anchor, and journalist Chaim Hecht.

 The Israeli Navy awarded Moshe Mano the title Notable of the Israeli Navy for his many years of contribution and assistance to both the sailors and the Navy in different domains including a memorial cruise to the INS Dakar submarine for the benefit of families of the crew.

 Mano also contributes to various volunteer associations and charitable organizations such as women's shelters, boarding schools, educational institutions for children, and others.

 He has also contributed to the community by providing leisure cruises for holocaust survivors, children with cancer or at risk, scholarship for Ethiopian Jews in Israel, and others in need.

-In June 2025, during the Iran–Israel war, Moshe Mano initiated and carried out the shipping of thousands of Israelis from abroad to Israel using Mano Maritime ships, following the closure of Israeli airspace and the suspension of flights to and from the country.
+In June 2025, during the Twelve-Day War, Moshe Mano initiated and carried out the shipping of thousands of Israelis from abroad to Israel using Mano Maritime ships, following the closure of Israeli airspace and the suspension of flights to and from the country.